BrightHammer/FireDection_Gray/README.md

 # FireDection_Gray
-FireDection_Gray
+Detect the fire in a dark environment.

+## Environment
+- VisualStudio 2015
+- OpenCV 3.4.0

 ## Usage
-Detect the fire in a dark environment.